julien-arino/math-of-data-science/SLIDES/MATH2740-slides-00-course-organisation.md

 - [stack overflow](https://stackoverflow.com/) is a fantastic resource but if you use a solution from there, cite it (in a notebook, that's easy)

-- ChatGPT, GitHub Copilot, etc. are not your friends in this course..
+- ChatGPT, GitHub Copilot, etc. are wonderful tools, but you must use them wisely.
+Pure unaltered LLM production $\Rightarrow$ AD

+- FYI: my PhD student who is marking your computer code and some of your math has been working with LLMs for quite a while now.
+Their LLM detection radar is finely tuned

 ---